the-incluseum/anti-oppressive-spaces/README.md

 - [Tools](tools.md) - Additional tools you may find helpful.
 - [Definitions](definitions.md) - We've defined some of the terms we use here.
+- [A PDF handout](downloads/handout.pdf) which includes the tech project checklist and defninitions of terms, ready to print & distribute.

 ## Get involved